We may earn income from links in this post. Please read this Disclosure for details.

 “To get the freshest miti haari or coconut milk, you grate a ripe coconut and then squeeze the milk out through a cloth,” he explained.

-We enjoyed it all at a table set in the shallow water’s edge where sleek lemon and black tip sharks glided past, hoping for a handout.
-The ever-fearless Sue Campbell took the video below of the dozens of sharks circling around our table.
+We enjoyed it all at a table set in the shallow water’s edge.
+Sleek lemon and black tip sharks glided past, hoping for a handout.

 Tips for Making French Ceviche or Tahitian E’ia Ota